Click on a question to display the answer.

 Dues are set by the local union–that is, by its members–based on what kind of operating budget they want to have.
 Among AFT affiliates, the average dues rate is about 2% of income.

 Are they worth it?
 The best way to judge is to look at the success of other grad student unions at similar universities.
 At NYU, where union dues are at 2 percent, they negotiated an annual pay increase of 2.25 to 2.5 percent per year over the course of five years, plus more job security, payment for required trainings, free dental and vision care, affordable childcare, and the abolition of matriculation fees.
-In short, their dues are worth it.
+In short, even after dues their grad workers saw more take-home pay than before.
 The Universities of Washington and Michigan can boast similar triumphs.

 Will all of us be required to be members of the Union and pay dues or fees?